Lost Little Lambs Rest Your Hand In His

 The car pulled up to the drop-off zone as she slowly exited the vehicle her eyes dazed in a joyful pose that was more plaster than softness, a look put on for her protection almost hesitant and yet not.
-At this moment, you could almost see her taking out the mask and placing it over her face just before entering the large glass doors.
+At this moment, you could practically see her taking out the mask and placing it over her face just before entering the large glass doors.

 The doors closed behind her as she releases the air from her lungs in a slow exhale.
 The lost little lamb was, at last, relaxing behind her imaginary shield.

-This ritual had occurred weekly during the school year on the proverbial hump day!
+This ritual had occurred weekly during the school year on the current hump day!
 She was a regular at the youth night, yet not a noted presence on a Sunday morning.
-This made her a bit more tenacious as she took her small frame into the sizable foyer of the sanctuary.
+This timidity made her a bit more tenacious as she took her small frame into the sizable foyer of the sanctuary.

 She usually picked up her speed as she passed the doorway as if the world was attempting to grope and claw at her back not allowing her the safe zone.
-She escapes the entryway seeking those she recognizes and a virtual type shield seems to come over her as a transformation of sorts occurs.
+She escapes the entryway seeking those she recognizes, and a virtual type shield seems to come over her as a transformation of sorts occurs.
 The bubble of her environment, at last, covers her.

 The group knew this face and yet only by her somewhat overactive abounding joy, nervous energy and to some extent her quirky behavior as exhibited by interrupt ability in the form of giggles at the most impromptus times.

-If one were able to see through to her heart much would be forthcoming, but, her presentation was more like that of a puzzle of what she allowed to be seen rather than her true reality.
+If one were able to see through to her heart much would be forthcoming, but, her presentation was more like that of a puzzle of what she allowed to be seen rather than her actual reality.

 She entered the church gym and ran as if she were a gazelle, her feet barely touching the floor.
-As the woman turned her head she caught a glimpse of the face soaring toward her seeking the solace of a warm greeting and a bear hug.
+As the woman turned her head, she caught a glimpse of the face soaring toward her seeking the solace of a warm greeting and a bear hug.